-The Board held a total of seven meetings during the fiscal year ended December 31, 2022, and no director attended fewer than 75% of the total number of meetings of the Board and the committees of which he was a member.
+The Board held a total of thirteen meetings during the fiscal year ended December 31, 2023, and no director attended fewer than 75% of the total number of meetings of the Board and the committees of which he was a member.
 Since November 6, 2007, the Board has had a standing audit committee, compensation committee and nominating and corporate governance committee.
-Our audit committee charter, compensation committee charter, and nominating and corporate governance committee charter, each as adopted by the Board, and as may be amended from time to time, are posted on our website at www.ir.virnetx.com under the "Investors" tab in the "Corporate Governance" subcategory.
+Our audit committee charter, compensation committee charter, and nominating and corporate governance committee charter, each as adopted by the Board, and as may be amended from time to time, are posted on our website at https://ir.virnetx.com/ under the "Investors" tab in the "Corporate Governance" subcategory.

 We encourage, but do not require, the Board members to attend our annual meetings of stockholders.
-All of our current Board members were in attendance for our 2022 Annual Meeting of Stockholders.
+All of our current Board members were in attendance for our 2023 annual meeting of stockholders ("2023 Annual Meeting").